aeternity/tutorials/create-a-paper-wallet.md

-# TUTORIAL: Creating your own Aeternity Paper Wallets
+# TUTORIAL: Creating æternity Paper Wallets

 ## Tutorial Overview
-This tutorial will walk you through the steps of creating your own Aeternity Paper Wallets.
-From generation of accounts through broadcasting multiple transactions at once and all the way down to generating the QR codes, this tutorial will guide you into the creation of your own AE Paper Wallets.
+This tutorial will walk you through the steps of creating your own æternity paper wallet(s), including generation of accounts, broadcasting multiple transactions at once and generating QR codes.

-## Wait... what is a Paper Wallet actually?
+## Wait... what is a paper wallet?
-Paper wallets are amazing tool for you to physically send AE around.
-It is literally printing QR code on paper and when this QR code is scanned a reward can be claimed.
-They are amazing for promotional campaigns, bounties or just creating physical versions of digital wallets.
+Paper wallets are useful tools for securing and sending AE tokens.
+A paper wallet is simply a pair of QR codes (a public and a private key) printed on a piece of paper that users can use to store and send AE tokens.
+It is possible to use a paper wallet to quickly claim a reward in AE tokens by simply scanning a QR code.
+As such, AE paper wallets can be used for various promotional campaigns, bounties, event-related usecases, or for simply storing your AE in secure, off-line environemnt.

 ## Prerequisites
 - Docker